Lincoln Park Zoo: Regenstein African Journey

 The Regenstein African Journey exhibit is a 60,000-square-foot indoor-and-outdoor exhibit which opened in May 2003 on the site of the zoo's former Regenstein Large Mammal House.
 It simulates four distinct habitats from the African continent.
 Large skylights permit natural light into the indoor area, and guests are greeted quickly by monkeys in a rainforest setting as they enter Africa.
 The second section focuses on African rivers, with massive glass panels for hybrid land/water exhibits for West African dwarf crocodiles, pygmy hippos, and a Lake Malawi cichlid tank with an 11,000-lb., 7-in.-thick glass panel.
 The third section, focused on the African savanna, featured habitats for a large group of meerkats, a space for the zoo's aardvarks, and an indoor habitat for the giraffes.
 The fourth and final section simulates African kopje habitats, with klipspringer antelopes hopping along the way.

 The main outdoor exhibit is a large, expansive African savanna setting just outside the indoor exhibit exit that primarily houses the zoo's giraffes.
 There is also a large yard for a family of African painted dogs, a hog yard that has been used by both common warthogs and currently red river hogs, and multiple yards for the zoo's black rhinos.
 While many of these animals cannot be viewed indoors, they have access to indoor habitats year-round.

-When the exhibit opened, it was also home to three African bush elephants, but they died, the last one dying at Hogle Zoo in 2005, sparking concerns about the exhibit.
+When the exhibit opened, it was also home to three African bush elephants acquired from the San Diego Zoo Safari Park in April 2003, but all three died within two years, the last one dying while in transit to the Hogle Zoo in 2005, sparking concerns about the exhibit.
 It later briefly held Bactrian camels, but it is currently an additional home for the zoo's rhinos.

 One noted resident of the exhibit was R1 (or Reptile One) the dwarf crocodile, who was seventy years old when he died in 2010, having lived within the zoo's Reptile House (now Park Place Café), the Regenstein Small Mammal-Reptile House, and finally, Regenstein African Journey throughout his life.